LEGO® WEDO 2.0

 On our part, as the program provider, we take every opportunity to highlight the related STEM concepts – through challenges to the students while they are playing with their robots.
 We found this very effective in engaging students to understand new concepts.

-Each student will receive an individual robotics kit set and laptop/tablet during lesson to maximise his/her learning.
+Each student will be using an individual robotics kit set and laptop/tablet during lesson to maximise his/her learning.
 Each class size is kept small for close interaction with our trainer.

 1 hour 30 min